samhstn/my-config/WHY_VIM.md

  - Its inbuilt into unix operating systems so you can start immediately

- - Its super responsive and will load files faster than any other text editor
+ - Its super responsive and will load files faster than any other text editor (nearly every other text editor - less loads files faster, see `man less` for more info)

  - Using vim will speed up your typing